MiguelRolo/TSP/README.md

 **SDK:** Oracle OpenJDK version **21.0.1**

+- Make sure to ⭐️ the repository to stay tuned!

 ## Overview 🔍
-This Java-based project aims to solve the Traveling Salesman Problem (TSP) using a parallelized approach with multithreading and the Partially Mapped Crossover (PMX) technique.
+This Java-based project aims to solve the **Traveling Salesman Problem (TSP)** using a parallelized approach with multithreading and the Partially Mapped Crossover (PMX) technique.
 The TSP is a classic optimization problem where the goal is to find the most efficient route that visits a set of cities exactly once and returns to the starting city.

 ![TSP](./assets/tsp.jpg)